windvalley/gossh/README.md

 Available Commands:
-  completion  generate the autocompletion script for the specified shell config      Generate gossh configuration file exec        Execute commands in remote hosts help        Help about any command push        Push local files to remote hosts script      Execute a local script in remote hosts version     Show the gossh version information
+  completion  generate the autocompletion script for the specified shell config      Generate gossh configuration file exec        Execute commands on remote hosts help        Help about any command push        Push local files to remote hosts script      Execute a local script on remote hosts version     Show the gossh version information

 Flags: